5 Important Steps Before Signing

 We’ve all heard about Jumping Johnny or Sporty Susie “committing” to a college and getting a “full ride” athletic scholarship.
 But what does that term “committing” really mean for a high school student-athlete?
 Does it come when you have your signing day at your high school?
 Accepting a financial aid package?
 Or on the phone with a college coach?
 How about on a campus visit in the coach’s office?

 Having been a college soccer coach for 14 years in NCAA Division I, II, III, and NAIA, I have heard “committing” tossed around so many times from parents, guidance counselors, coaches, and athletic directors.
-As the author of the upcoming book (due out late 2018), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I have interviewed 65 college coaches and athletic directors across all sports and divisions to educate families on the recruiting process.
+As the author of the book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I have interviewed 65 college coaches and athletic directors across all sports and divisions to educate families on the recruiting process.
 My desire is over the course of a 3 parts series in the next few weeks is to clear up misconceptions often found in the media and through word-of-mouth regarding the committing and signing process.
 Here in part 1, I will discuss steps to take before signing.
-Then, in part 2, I will address the actual signing process, and part 3 will aid you in steps to take once you have officially signed with the college (in 2 weeks).
+Then, in part 2, I will address the actual signing process, and part 3 will aid you in steps to take once you have officially signed with the college.

 First, it’s important to differentiate a verbal commitment versus and signed commitment.
 Verbal commitments can be made by both a coach and a student-athlete.
 Unfortunately, with the rise of early recruiting, more families are feeling pressure to commit early.
 Then, once one family on a high school or club team commits early, it becomes a domino effect of panic across the rest of the team.
 These would only be verbal commitments at these young ages and my recommendation is to not verbally commit to a school unless you 100% believe it is the right fit for you in terms of the location, as well as academically, athletically, socially, and financially.
 De-committing to a school or verbally committing while still “shopping around” tends to not turn out very well.